zacbre/Socks5/README.md

 - Handle/Modify incoming connections, and rewrite them to different domains/addresses & ports.

 I plan to add more for plugins later.

+More plugins are planned to be added on later.

+-- Included in this Branch --

+Socks5 and Socks5_Minimal.
+Socks5 Minimal is a socks5 server with no plugin support, and is a lot better performing as well as smaller in size.